 - All applications receive a holistic review by members of a faculty committee.

-- Students will be notified of decisions by email at approximately 5pm the Friday immediately preceding Spring break.
+- Students will be notified of decisions by email at approximately 5pm the last Friday in February.

 - For more information about the application or the application review process, please visit the Prospective Student FAQs page.